Sonobuoy: History

 With the technological improvement of the submarine in modern warfare, the need for an effective tracking system was born.
 Sound Navigation And Ranging (SONAR) was originally developed by the British—who called it ASDIC—in the waning days of World War I. At the time the only way to detect submarines was by listening for them (passive sonar), or visually by chance when they were on the surface recharging their battery banks.
 Air patrols (the British mostly used small airships which had the advantage of long endurance) could spot surfaced submarines and occasionally, when conditions were right, even submerged ones as the diving depth of submarines of the era was so limited.
 If contact was made, they would follow the submarine while summoning surface ships by radio to attack it.

 Sonar saw extremely limited use and was mostly tested in the Atlantic Ocean with few naval officers seeing any merit in the system.
-With the end of World War I came the end to serious development of sonar in the United States, a fact that was to be fatal in the early days of World War II.
-However, considerable development of ASDIC took place in the United Kingdom, including integration with a plotting table and weapon.
+With the end of World War I came the end to serious development of sonar in the United States, that fact was to be reinstated in the early days of World War II.
 While the United Kingdom pursued the development of sonar during the interwar period, the United States Coast and Geodetic Survey during the 1920s developed the radio acoustic ranging method of fixing the position of survey ships during hydrographic survey operations by detonating a small explosive at the location of the ship, recording the time it took for the sound of the explosion to reach distant hydrophones mounted at shore stations or aboard crewed station ships, and radioing the time of receipt of the sound to the ship, allowing the crew to make precise position fixes by using triangulation.
 In 1931, the Coast and Geodetic Survey proposed the replacement of crewed station ships with "radio-sonobuoys", and placed the new buoys in service beginning in July 1936.
 These buoys weighed 700 lb, could be deployed or recovered by Coast and Geodetic Survey ships in five minutes, and were equipped with subsurface hydrophones, batteries, and radio transmitters that automatically sent a radio signal when their hydrophones detected the sound of a ranging explosion.
 These "radio-sonobuoys" were the ancestors of the sonobuoys that began to appear in the 1940s.